Queen pulls out of key Jubilee service after 'discomfort'

 Canberra’s Aspen Island on Lake Burley Griffin will be officially renamed in honour of the Queen.

-Landmarks across the country, including Parliament House and the Sydney Opera House will be lit up in royal purple.
+Landmarks across the country, including Parliament House and the Sydney Opera House, were lit up in royal purple.

 “My mother insisted on seeing the tribute to Queen Elizabeth on her way to hospital,” he said.